haskell-nix/hnix/README.md

 ```
 (optional) To use projects reproducible environment, wrap `ghcid ...` command into a `nix-shell --command ' '`.

-For simplicity alias it for your shell.
+For simplicity alias it in your shell.

 3. Testing: